Dockbox-OSS/Hartshorn/README.md

 ### Next steps

-Once you've gotten started with Hartshorn, you'll want to learn more about the framework.
-The [documentation](https://hartshorn.dockbox.org/) is a great place to start, and will help you get familiar with the framework.
-You can also check out the [examples](https://github.com/Dockbox-OSS/Hartshorn-Examples) repository for more in-depth examples.
+Once you've taken your first steps with Hartshorn, it's essential to expand your knowledge of the framework.
+The [documentation](https://hartshorn.dockbox.org/) is an excellent starting point that will help you become more familiar with the framework.
+Additionally, you can explore the [examples repository](https://github.com/Dockbox-OSS/Hartshorn-Examples) for more comprehensive examples.

 ## Building Hartshorn

-If you wish to build Hartshorn yourself, either to get access to pre-release versions, or to add customizations, the guide below explains how to build usable JAR artifacts.
-All platforms require a Java installation, with JDK 17 or more recent version.
+If you want to build Hartshorn yourself, either to access pre-release versions or to customize the framework, the guide below explains how to build usable JAR artifacts.

+Please note that you will need a Java installation with JDK 17 or a more recent version for all platforms.

 Hartshorn uses Gradle to automate builds, performing several steps before and after a build has completed.
-Depending on your IDE the Gradle wrapper may be automatically used.
-If you encounter any issues, use `./gradlew` for Unix systems or  `gradlew.bat` for Windows systems in place of any `gradle` command.
+Depending on your IDE, the Gradle wrapper may be automatically used.
+If you encounter any issues, use `./gradlew` for Unix systems or `gradlew.bat` for Windows systems instead of any `gradle` command.

 To build all Hartshorn modules at once, run `gradle build`.
 To build specific modules, run `gradle :hartshorn-$module:build`.

-Once the build completes, the project distribution archives will be installed at `/hartshorn-assembly/distributions` in the base directory.
+Once the build is complete, the project distribution archives will be installed at `/hartshorn-assembly/distributions` in the base directory.
 Builds are versioned by release versions, with the artifact following the format `hartshorn-$module-$version.jar`.
 This will also generate appropriate `javadoc` and `sources` artifacts.

 ## Contributing

-Interested in contributing to Hartshorn, want to report a bug, or have a question?
-Before you do, please read the [contribution guidelines](https://hartshorn.dockbox.org/contributing/)
+Looking to get involved with Hartshorn?
+We would love to have you on board!
+Whether you want to report a bug, have a question, or even contribute code, your help is greatly appreciated.
+Before you start, please take a moment to read through our [contribution guidelines](https://hartshorn.dockbox.org/contributing/) to ensure that your efforts align with our community standards and development practices.

+At Dockbox, we value our community of contributors and strive to maintain an open and collaborative environment.
+Our project is powered by the contributions of individuals like you, who are passionate about building high-quality software and sharing their knowledge with others.

+If you're looking for ways to contribute, we have plenty of opportunities available.
+You can help us by reporting bugs, reviewing code, writing documentation, or even contributing your own code changes.
+No contribution is too small, and we welcome all levels of experience.

+We also welcome QA testers who try out Hartshorn in their own projects to see what works and what doesn't.
+Your feedback can help us improve the quality of the framework and make it even more valuable for our users.